metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Custom-Builders/Simple- Marketing for Custom Home Builders.md

 - Send mail to people who purchase residential lots in your target communities
 - Sales brochures, printed materials, handwritten notes
 - Make SEO content about the luxury communities you want to build in
-- Make a landing page about your custom home building services per region / commonly searched area
+- Make a landing page about your Design-Build Remodeling services per region / commonly searched area

 ## Build Trust